wandb/docs/docs/guides/hosting/manage-users.md

 ![](/images/hosting/how_get_to_dashboard.png)

-If you're looking to simplify user management in your organization, refer to [Automate user and team management](#automate-user-and-team-management).
+If you are looking to simplify user management in your organization, refer to [Automate user and team management](#automate-user-and-team-management).

 ### Invite users
 1. Navigate to the W&B Organization dashboard.